Administration and Financial Management

 Division Mission Statement

-To provide the governor, the Cabinet for Health and Family Services and the commonwealth objective research, analysis, advice and management assistance on policy, budget, financial, contract, procurement and economic issues to ensure the fiscal integrity and continuity of state government regarding the Department for Public Health and the 59 local health departments.
+To provide the governor, the Cabinet for Health and Family Services and the commonwealth analysis and guidance on administrative and financial management issues to ensure the fiscal integrity and operational continuity of state government regarding the Department for Public Health and the Local Health Departments.

-The Division of Administration and Financial Management provides resource support to DPH including the 350 Cabinet-level staff members and nearly 3,200 health department staff.
-The division provides budget and accounting support, payments, grant allocation and payments, permits and fee collection, procurement and contracting support.
-The division develops and oversees the DPH budget and local health department fiscal planning and administrative and management practices.
-It provides fiscal support to all 120 counties of the commonwealth.
-The division works in concert with the other divisions to plan, program, execute, manage and report the financial activities of the department and local health departments.
+The Division of Administration and Financial Management (AFM) provides resource support to DPH including the Cabinet-level and health department staff.
+The division provides budget and accounting support, payments, permits and fee collections, grant allocations and payments as well as procurement and contracting support.
+The division develops and oversees the DPH budget and local health department (LHD) fiscal planning and administrative and management practices.
+The division provides fiscal support to all 120 county health departments of the commonwealth.
+The division works in concert with the other DPH divisions to plan, program, execute, manage and report the financial activities of the department and LHDs.

 Administrative Branch Manager